liujinkun199797/test/README.md

-# test
+# Automatic route planning
-Automatic route planning
+This is an algorithm for automatically planning paths for targeted thermal ablation.